Common Tyre Problems

 The Auto Care Group in Darlington & Stockton are both equipped with John Bean Visualisers by Snap ON.
 These are some of the most advanced wheel alignment systems on the market today.
 We can adjust all 4 wheels (where the vehicle allows) on all makes and models and have the manufacturers settings for all vehicles.

 This sort of damage is rarely the fault of the driver.
-However, you can certainly do your part to prevent this by ensuring that your tyres are adequately inflated.

 Other forms of ‘puncture’ which are not necessarily tyre related are: